Khajan38/MerkelRex-Application/Readme.md

 # OOPS and Generic Programming
-This branch in the repository specifically contains the missions focused on the Object-Oriented Programming Styles and Generic Programming concepts.
+This branch in the repository specifically contains the Topic Implementations and a MerkelRex Application focused on the Object-Oriented Programming Styles and Generic Programming concepts.

 <img src="OOPS-Concepts.jpeg" alt="Object Oriented Programming Style">